trilitech/tezos-developer-docs/docs/architecture/data-availability-layer.md

 ## Data structure

-The Data Availability Layer stores information about the available data in layer 1 blocks.
+Internally, the Data Availability Layer stores information about the available data in layer 1 blocks.
 Each block has several byte-vectors called _slots_, each with a maximum size.
 DAL users can add information about the available data as _pages_ in these slots, as shown in this figure: